 Director meets iOS!

 I have worked with Director since it was called Videoworks II.
 Macromind became Macromedia, who bought Flash and were bought by Adobe in turn.
 I have used Director to make countless CD-ROMS and kiosks.
-In the world of Flash you still need Director to turn it into a stand alone application for Mac or PC so it has never left the multimedia arsenal despite Flash's huge popularity.
+In the world of Flash you still need Director to turn it into a stand alone application for Mac or PC so it has never left the multimedia arsenal.
 Since Adobe took over Director the boffins in India have been all too quiet but finally they have released a version with a significant new feature - it exports to iOS!

 I'm excited about my first app 'Gigli' which I am almost ready to run through the Apple gauntlet.
-It's part of a suite of apps I am producing for musicians with a focus on stage support.
+It's part of a suite of apps I am producing for musicians.

 St Kilda Music Walking Tours